Landonjdavis36/Networking/README.md

 # Overview
-I was able to take this networking project and by using Python and its networking tools/ such as sockets I was able to create a chat room between Clients and a Server.
+I was able to take this networking project and by using Python and its networking tools such as sockets I was able to create a chat room between Clients and a Server.
 Where the users can send messages back and forth to each other.

 [Software Demo Video](http://youtube.link.goes.here)